Incomplete lineage sorting: Concept

 Figure 1.
-Incomplete lineage sorting: see the text for an explanation.
+Incomplete lineage sorting.
+G0 and G1 are alleles of a gene.
+See text for further details.

 Figure 2.
-Apparent incomplete lineage sorting: see the text for an explanation.
+Apparent incomplete lineage sorting.
+An allele can be transferred from B to A either by hybridization or horizontal gene transfer.
+See text for more details.

 The concept of incomplete lineage sorting has some important implications for phylogenetic techniques.
 The persistence of polymorphisms across different speciation events can cause incomplete lineage sorting.
-Suppose two subsequent speciation events occur where an ancestor species gives rise firstly to species A, and secondly to species B and C. When studying a single gene, it can have multiple versions (alleles) causing different characters to appear (polymorphisms).
+Suppose two subsequent speciation events occur where an ancestral species gives rise firstly to species A, and secondly to species B and C. When studying a single gene, it can have multiple versions (alleles) causing different characters to appear (polymorphisms).
 In the example shown in Figure 1, the gene G has two versions (alleles), G0 and G1.
 The ancestor of A, B and C originally had only one version of gene G, G0.
 At some point, a mutation occurred and the ancestral population became polymorphic, with some individuals having G0 and others G1.
 When species A split off, it retained only G1, while the ancestor of B and C remained polymorphic.
 When B and C diverged, B retained only G1 and C only G0; neither were now polymorphic in G. The tree for gene G shows A and B as sisters, whereas the species tree shows B and C as sisters.
 If the phylogeny of these species is based on gene G, it will not represent the actual relationships between the species.
 In other words, the most related species will not necessarily inherit the most related genes.
 This is of course a simplified example of incomplete lineage sorting, and in real research it is usually more complex containing more genes and species.

 However, other mechanisms can lead to the same apparent discordancy, for example, alleles can move across species boundaries via hybridization, and DNA can be transferred between species by viruses.
 This is illustrated in Figure 2.
 Here the ancestor of A, B and C, and the ancestor of B and C, had only the G0 version of gene G. A mutation occurred at the divergence of B and C, and B acquired a mutated version, G1.
 Some time later, the arrow shows that G1 was transferred from B to A by some means (e.g. hybridization or horizontal gene transfer).
 Studying only the final states of G in the three species makes it appear that A and B are sisters rather than B and C, as in Figure 1, but in Figure 2 this is not caused by incomplete lineage sorting.